Blog Nutrition Is Vitamin C Good For Hair? A Detailed Guide

 Vitamin C is one of the essential nutrients needed in the human body for growth and maintenance of healthy hair.
 How exactly does Vitamin C work in our body to support hair growth?

 As this nutrient enters the bloodstream in our system, it works its way up to our hair along with several other parts of our body.
-It helps boost the growth of collagen, a protein naturally produced by our body to strengthen the hair follicle and prevent breakage.
+It helps support the growth of collagen, a protein naturally produced by our body to strengthen the hair follicle and prevent breakage.

 See also

-Stops Hair Loss
+May Stop Hair Loss

-Thickens Hair
+Strengthens Hair

-Neutralizes Radical Hair Damage
+Neutralizes Free Radical Hair Damage

 Read More: Unlocking The Potential Of Vitamins For Anxiety Relief